-Phaetusa is a small asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Phaetusa is a mid-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Phaetusa as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Phaetusa has been observed.
 It completes a rotation on its axis every 4.54 days.